MicrosoftDocs/windows-powershell-docs/docset/windows/scheduledtasks/new-scheduledtasksettingsset.md

 PS C:\>Register-ScheduledTask Task01 -Action $Sta -Settings $STSet

 ```
+The first command creates a scheduled task action named Cmd and assigns the ScheduledTaskAction object to the $Sta variable.

 The second command creates scheduled task settings that use the default settings and assigns the **ScheduledTaskSettings** object to the $Stset variable.

 The third command registers the scheduled task Task01 to run the task action named Cmd and to use the default task settings.